-"To meet the growing expectations and patient demands in the United States will require dental professionals to make prostheses faster, use materials that are less expensive, lighter weight A 3D printed partial denture plate that is undergoing continued refinement and testing as part of Dr. Ference and Dr. Chmelius' research. and able to be produced more economically.
+"To meet the growing expectations and patient demands in the United States will require dental professionals to make prostheses faster, use materials that are less expensive, lighter weight and able to be produced more economically.
 Prototyping through additive and subtractive manufacturing allows the dental profession to treat diseased teeth and missing teeth in an efficient, productive manner while reducing cost," Dr. Ference said.